 - A completed application

-- A 3.2 overall grade point average and 12 transferable units at Chaffey College
+- An overall 3.2 grade point average and must have completed 12 transferable units at Chaffey College

-- A nomination from a Chaffey College faculty member
+- One nomination from a Chaffey College faculty member

 Recent high school graduates